devsnek/zero-archive/README.md

 Ivan's source is based heavily on Node.js because Ivan is my way of learning about Node.js core.

-Ivan does not currently have any bare import specifiers but if it did they would be prefixed with `@ivan`
+Ivan does not currently have any bare import specifiers but if it did they would be prefixed with `@ivan`.

+A lot of code in Ivan is inspired from other codebases.
+Those codebases will be linked at the top of the individual files.

 ### Todo